lttng/lttng-docs/contents/understanding-lttng/core-concepts/channel/channel-buffering-schemes.md

   * **Per-UID buffering**: keep one ring buffer for all processes of a single user.

-The per-PID buffering scheme will consume more memory than the per-UID option if more than one process is instrumented for LTTng-UST.
+The per-PID buffering scheme consumes more memory than the per-UID option if more than one process is instrumented for LTTng-UST.
 However, per-PID buffering ensures that one process having a high event throughput won't fill all the shared sub-buffers, only its own.